Frodus

 Frodus (a.k.a.
 Frodus Conglomerate International, Frodus Sound Laboratories, FCI, Frodus Escape Plan, Frodus Deposit Insurance Corporation) was an American post-hardcore band formed in 1993 in Washington, D.C. by vocalist/guitarist Shelby Cinca and drummer Jason Hamacher.
 The band went through numerous bassists over the course of their career.
 Their mixture of math rock and hardcore punk plus their lyrical themes, frequently dark and dissonant and seen as esoteric for the time, led them to be described by critics as one of the most influential post-hardcore bands of the 1990s.

 Biography

 Existence (1993–1999)

-Frodus' first releases were self-distributed cassettes and 7 inches, such as Babe, Tzo-Boy, and Molotov Cocktail Party.
-Two other releases (Fireflies and F-Letter), on now-defunct indie labels, followed.
+Frodus' first releases were self-distributed cassettes and 7, such as Babe, Tzo-Boy, and Molotov Cocktail Party.
+Two other releases (Fireflies and F-Letter), on since-defunct indie labels, followed.
+The name "Frodus" came from the last episode of TV series The Monkees called "Mijacogeo" (a.k.a.
+"The Frodis Caper").

+Frodus described their sound as "spazz-core", as a joke on Cinca's part, and have also described themselves as a "spastic rock band."
 Frodus later signed with Tooth & Nail Records, an independent label out of Seattle, with whom they released Conglomerate International in 1998.
+The band broke up on December of 1999.

 Most of Frodus' recognition was due to their final release, And We Washed Our Weapons in the Sea, recorded in 1999 and released in 2001 on Fueled by Ramen, considered by band members to be their best recorded work.

-The name "Frodus" came from the last episode of TV series The Monkees called "Mijacogeo" (a.k.a.
-"The Frodis Caper").